 Body rotation is also important (although older players who have limited mobility can enjoy a strong kick serve without as much rotation in the body).

-Most players finish either by keeping their racket to their side below their elbow, or swing all the way around the ball towards the belly button in a sideways arc.
+Most players finish either by keeping their racket to their side below their elbow, or swinging all the way around the ball towards the belly button in a sideways arc.

 While not generally used as a first serve, kick serves are a great second serve option for a player to use during a match.